refractive cataract surgery

-When you are young, the natural lens acts like the zoom function in a camera, allowing you to focus up close, without the need for reading glasses or bifocals.
-As you age, the lens progressively becomes dysfunctional, resulting in loss of near vision (presbyopia) that requires the use of reading glasses or bifocals.
-With aging, the lens also progressively becomes hard, yellow, and cloudy (cataract).
+Your natural lens acts like the zoom function in a camera, allowing you to focus on things up close.
+As we age, the lens progressively loses that ability, which results in the need for reading glasses or bifocals.
+The lens can also progressively develop cataracts, which are hard, yellow, and cloudy (cataract).
 Cataracts block and scatter light, and they reduce visual quality, quantity, and color perception.
-This progressive loss of function of the natural lens inside the eye is referred to as Dysfunctional Lens Syndrome.
+This natural progression is referred to as Dysfunctional Lens Syndrome.

 We utilize three main categories of lenses to help you achieve distance and near vision after RLE surgery.
 Your surgeon will discuss these lenses with you and help you choose the best type of lens to meet your vision and lifestyle needs.

 These lenses allow the patient to see distance and near/intermediate range in the same eye.
 They can be used in different combinations to increase the range of vision and reduce the need for reading glasses.

 These are monofocal (single focus) lenses that are designed for the best quality of vision at an optimum distance for the patient.
 Depending on the goals of the patient, there are options regarding where the eye is targeted – distance vision only, near vision only, or blended vision (one eye set for distance; one near).

 How does my eye accept the new lens?